 - Comments and queries

 What did you learn from participating?

 How does help you with your studies or life in general?

 You can re-cycle things without throwing them away and not just your household garbage.
 In our Garbage Age, Garbage is Guru.
 We must earn from it.
 We can make new poems, songs, images and stories for the journey out of those things considered cast off and unimportant.
 Cultivation of imagination and an artistic mindset makes this possible.

 From one image we proliferate a whole range of new images with new meanings unfolding from them.
 Maybe this what is meant by modern art?

 I feel I caught a glimpse of what modern art must be about.
 Especially in the Mystery Paintings I saw.
 I’m very inspired by them and by this encounter in MettaMapping today at the Monkey’s Tale Centre.
 Thank you!

 I never knew there was an art center like the Monkey’s Tale in Batticaloa.
 Or in the world!
 It has really opened my eyes to come here and learn about MettaMapping.
 It also and lays the foundation for studies in modern art next year.
 I am very excited about this.

 An artist is faced with an impossible task.
-That is always the given.
+There is no art without the possibility of failure.
+That is a given.
 First confusion.
 Then confrontation.
 Then concentration.
 Then imagination.
-Then sudden inspiration… from this a new world is born!
+Then sudden inspiration.
+Then a new world is born… or not.